1993 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The value of your 1993 dime varies based on several key factors.
 Check the mint mark on your coin, as Philadelphia (P), Denver (D), and San Francisco (S) issues have different values.
 Silver proof versions from San Francisco command higher prices than clad proofs due to their precious metal content.

 Examine your coin’s condition carefully.
-Circulated pieces typically hold minimal premiums, while uncirculated examples can be worth significantly more.
-Look for sharp details on Roosevelt’s portrait and the torch on the reverse.
+Circulated pieces typically hold no premiums, while uncirculated examples can be worth significantly more.
+Look for sharp details on Roosevelt’s portrait and the torch on the reverse — especially the horizontal bands on the torch, which determine the valuable Full Bands or Full Torch designation.

 1993 Dime Value Guides